A Must-Read Book For Both Startup Founders and Investors

 You have to do your own due diligence when you're building a new company.

-For example, when there's a discussion in Venture Deals about the term sheet, I'd love to hear some interviews from founders and their personal experiences on navigating business deals that came their way; what they knew about the term sheet when they first started their business and what they didn't know about it; and how their term sheet structure impacted their employees.
-I mean, that's just an example.
+For example, when there's a discussion in Venture Deals about the term sheet, I'd love to hear about interviews from founders and their personal experiences on navigating business deals that came their way; what they knew about the term sheet when they first started their business and what they didn't know about it; and how their term sheet structure impacted their employees.
 I'd love to see more narratives and case studies from future editions of this book, especially from companies that succeeded, companies that failed and how they ended up being that way.

-Give real case studies.
-I'd like to see more historical perspective.
-I mean, there is a level of implicit understanding that by not understanding the deal, companies have failed, but why not give key examples and why the deal mattered for them.
+I'd like to see more historical perspective through real case studies.
+There is a level of implicit understanding that by not understanding the deal, companies have failed, but why not give key examples and why the deal mattered for them.
 Because I'm a visual person, I like to see graphics and visuals and get to see where things started and how things went before, during and after.
 Startup graphics and visuals are incredibly helpful and candid.

 Overall, this is a four and a half out of five stars and if you know me that's pretty high.
 I'm very skeptical and cynical about many of the things I read because I get pitched all the time by startups and I think you should too.
-However, this is absolutely a great book.
+This is a great book for beginner entrepreneurs, early stage startups, and investors to learn the ropes of startup investing.
 It goes alongside our book Kings Over Aces which is another bestseller in the venture capital and startup section of the bookstore.